linxtstudio/hasbi3/README.md

-# DiscordJS Bot Template
+# Hasbi3 Bot

-> Updated to discord.js v14.14.1

 ## About

-This is a template for a DiscordJS v14 bot.
+Version 3 of the famous Hasbi bot.
 It is written in TypeScript and uses [DiscordJS](https://discord.js.org/#/) as the library for interacting with Discord.

 ## Setup